CarelessSquirrel/42Next/printf/readme.md

-`This project has been created as a part of the 42 curriculum by:` <jabettin>.
+<This project has been created as a part of the 42 curriculum by: jabettin

 ## Description ##